dektronics/printalyzer-uvdensitometer/enclosure/enclosure.md

 ### Internal Components

-* `diffuser-spacer` - Spacer that sits between the diffuser material and the UV/IR filter
 * `filter-stack-holder` - Tray that sits on top of the lens assembly and holds the sensor diffuser
 * `filter-stack-lower-ring` - Lower ring that acts as a spacer, aperture, and helps to hold the sensor diffuser in place.